dzackgarza/Notes/Graduate/Advisor Notes.md

 Some serious math, theorem of Eels-Earle 1969:
 - For surfaces $g\geq 2$, the diffeos isotopic to the identity
-    - Note: can write mapping class group as Diff mod the component
+    - Note: can write mapping class group as Diff mod the path-component of the identity

 ---